geopm/geopm/service/docs/source/runtime.rst

-and this call (see geopm_agent_c(3)) enforces the configured policy such as a power cap or a limit on CPU frequency by a one time adjustment of hardware settings.
+and this call (see geopm_agent_c(3)) enforces the configured policy such as a power cap or a limit on CPU frequency by a one-time adjustment of hardware settings.
 In the epilogue, the resource manager calls: